EASS-HIT-PART-A-2022-CLASS-II/Car_Zone/README.md

 ## Instractions
 ### Pre-requisites
-:large_orange_diamond:  Make sure you have docker installed on your machine
+:large_orange_diamond:  Make sure you have docker desktop, python 3.10 and git installed on your machine
 ### Instructions

 :large_orange_diamond: Open CMD/Terminal inside a desired folder and run the following command: <br />